Download here, or subscribe

 Is that why I’m allowed here, along the roads, not in the garbage—because I’m white?
 Because the driver is too?

 No, I reason, that can’t be it.
 There was that brown family or what looked like a family back at the campfire in the shadow of the wing of that weird building miles back.
 I leave him and go to the edge of the turnout.
-It isn’t a cliff, but damn close: the ledge drops at a very steep angle down several hundred feet to a copse of dead trees shadowing a filthy stream or river.
+It isn’t a cliff, but damn close: the ledge drops at a very steep angle several hundred feet to a copse of dead trees shadowing a filthy stream or river.
 There are people in it, bathing.
 All appear brown or black from here.
-They too are hemmed in by razor wiring, though it’s distant; and the trash down there hasn’t been piled too high.
+They too are hemmed in by razor wiring, though it’s distant.
+The trash down there hasn’t been piled too high.

 The son and daughter have picked up rocks and are chucking them over the edge—at the bathers.
 “See if you can hit one!” says the boy.